farsider350/AustraliaCash-Core/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Australiacash Core release.
+The project leader is the release manager for each AustraliaCash Core release.

 Copyright
 ---------